kshootmania/ksm-chart-format/kson_format.md

         - Number of samples to hold.
 A larger value results in lower sound quality.
     - `mix` (rate, default:`0%>100%`)
         - Blending ratio of the original audio and the effect audio
-- `phaser`: This effect applies an all-pass filter that shifts the phase of the waveform and layers the effect audio and the original audio.
+- `phaser`: This effect applies multiple all-pass filters that shift the phase of the waveform and layers the effect audio and the original audio.
     - `period` (length, default:`1/2`)
         - LFO period
     - `stage` (int, default:`6`)